RusherRG/NoteBin/README.md

 ## Features(to be added)
 - Edits only by shared users or Public
-- Shared only be visible on Home
+- Shared note should also be visible on Home
 - Option for text and codes
 - Linting of codes if possible
 - Improve the Looks